 The scooter has no zero start mode and must be started by kicking.
 After powering it on by pressing the power button, you simply kick and slide for a few meters while holding the throttle, and off you go.
 It is a very easy process and beginners can master it quickly.

 While driving, the scoter produces a silent, constant buzzing sound.

 When folded, the scooter easily fits in most car trunks.

 Design, look and feel

 The Xiaomi M365 Pro is a well designed, elegant, beautiful transport device.
 It gives off the impression of a durable yet great looking piece of machinery.
-It is obvious that a lot of attention to detail has went into the design.
+It is obvious that a lot of attention to detail has gone into the design.

 Of course, beauty is in the eye of the beholder, but I think that the Xiaomi M365 Pro looks amazing.
-Much of the public opinion has been the same.
+Much of public opinion has been the same.

 Features and technical details